overlord-systems/jai-sdl3/README.md

 Copy this into your modules folder, then:

-- Windows: Put the proper (x86/arm64) `SDL3.dll` next to your executable.
+- **Windows**: Put the proper (x86/arm64) `SDL3.dll` next to your executable.
-- Linux: Ensure SDL3 binaries are installed on your system (Thanks to [Marvhus](https://github.com/marvhus))
+- **Linux**: Ensure SDL3 binaries are installed on your system (Thanks to [Marvhus](https://github.com/marvhus))
-- MacOS: Not supported yet, but should be trivial to do if you have a Mac machine! (see contribution section)
+- **MacOS**: Not supported yet, but should be trivial to do if you have a Mac machine! (see contribution section)

+SDL supports a ton of platforms, so adding support for things like Android/iOS/etc should be possible.

 ## Notes